-The City of Fairfax is regulated under the Virginia Department of Environmental Quality to discharge stormwater under the Virginia Pollutant Discharge Elimination System (VDPES) general permit.
-This permit allows the City of Fairfax to discharge stormwater per the State and Federal Laws created from the Clean Water Act.
-The Municipal Separate Storm Sewer System (MS4) is a required document prepared by the City each permit cycle to outline the planning of activities the city is doing to reduce stormwater runoff pollution to the maximum extent practicable .
-The City of Fairfax is considered a Phase II MS4.
+The City of Fairfax is a Phase II Municipal Separate Storm Sewer System (MS4) and is regulated by the Virginia Pollutant Discharge Elimination System (VPDES) general permit through the Virginia Department of Environmental Quality.
+This permit allows the City of Fairfax to discharge stormwater per the State and Federal Laws created by the Clean Water Act.
+The MS4 permit annual report is a required document prepared by the City each permit cycle to outline the activities the City is doing to reduce stormwater runoff and pollution to the maximum extent practicable

 The MS4 Program must include an MS4 Program Plan that includes six minimum control measures and Special Conditions for approved Total Maximum Daily Loads (TMDL) for the Chesapeake Bay TMDL and non-Chesapeake Bay TMDLs.
 The six minimum control measures are:

 - Public Participation/Involvement

 - Post-Construction Stormwater Management in New Development and Redevelopment On Prior Developed Lands

 - Pollution Prevention/Good Housekeeping for Municipal Operations

 The City’s MS4 permit contains the Notice of Coverage Letter, information on minimum control measures, special conditions for Chesapake Bay and non-Chesapake Bay TMDLs, and their specific requirements.

 - MS4 Annual Report – Year 1, 2nd cycle (2018-2019)

 - MS4 Program Plan (2019 Update)